sourcegraph/sourcegraph-public-snapshot/doc/user/search/structural.md

 #### Example: Matching function arguments contextually

-If we wanted to instead match on the first argument of `fmt.Sprintf` calls, we could write:
+If we wanted to instead match on the first argument of `fmt.Sprintf` calls with more than one argument, we could write:

 ```go
 fmt.Sprint(:[first], :[rest])
 ```

-This pattern would match all of the code leading up to the comma `,` in `:[first]`. _All_ of the rest of the arguments match to `:[rest]`.
+This pattern matches all of the code leading up to the comma `,` in `:[first]`. _All_ of the rest of the arguments match to `:[rest]`.
 Holes stop matching based on the first fragment of syntax that comes after it, similar to lazy regular expression matching.
 So, we could write: